LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 on, you have to use the [Binance Rest API](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) in combination.

-Why to use the UNICORN Binance WebSocket API?
+What are the benefits of the UNICORN Binance WebSocket API?
 - 100% auto-reconnect!
 - Streams are processing asynchronous/concurrent (python asyncio) and each stream is started in a separate thread.
 - No use of the twisted module, so you can use this lib in a daemonized application (compatible with